SafwanGanz/super-nigg/README.md

 ## 🙏 Acknowledgments

-- Inspired by Nintendo's Super Mario Maker
+- Inspired by and built upon [mario-maker](https://github.com/pratishshr/mario-maker) by [@pratishshr](https://github.com/pratishshr)
-- Built with modern web technologies
-- Community feedback and contributions
+- Game assets and project backbone from the original mario-maker project
+- Adapted and enhanced with Next.js, TypeScript, and Android support
+- Thanks to Nintendo for the original Super Mario franchise that inspired this project

 ---